toggl-open-source/toggldesktop/docs/lib/files.md

 Toggl Desktop Library uses LiteSQL C++ framework for the local database.

 ### migrations.cc

+Migrations create all the tables and logic of the local database.
+If anything needs to be changed in the database a new migration should be created to the migrations file.

+Example cases:
+    - Adding new setting/preference to the app
+    - Stroring new user data ( new workspace setting or such )

 ### database.cc

+Database file has all the logic of communicating with the local database.
+All queries that need to be made in to the local database are described here.

+Example cases:
+    - Getting user settings
+    - Clearing local data (deletes all data connected to the current user ID)

 # Core API

 ### context.cc
 ### gui.cc

+GUI triggers UI actions based on the events triggered either by api itself or the user from the UI.
+The main aim of the GUI is to keep as much functionality in the library as possible.
+With GUI we control the UI form the library.

 ### toggl_api.cc

+Toggl Api is the pipe between the UI and the other parts of the library.
+When UI calls some action `toggl_api` executes the proper method in the `context.cc`.

 ### toggl_api_private.cc

 # Connectivity